Together, let’s get back outside! Back to fun, family, and friends! Back to helping young people become the best future versions of themselves.

 Venturing

-Venturing is all about building your adventure with your friends.
-Scouts will choose activities that matter to them and create their own opportunities for skill development like leadership, event-planning, organization, communication, and responsibility… all while having a blast!
+Venturing is a youth-led program all about building adventures with your friends.
+Choose to do activities that matter to you and develop essential skills like leadership, event-planning, organization, communication, and responsibility while having a blast!

 Sea Scouting